 Smart home device users are increasingly seeking out ways to tie their home alarm systems together.
 There aren't many options yet as far as Z-Wave smoke alarms, so the First Alert 2-in-1 Z-Wave smoke detector and carbon monoxide alarm is a solid find.
 This WiFi smoke detector garners a four-star Amazon rating, earning it a spot in my list of the best wireless smoke alarms.

-Smoke detectors aren't a luxury - they're crucial components of the best home security systems.
+Smoke detectors aren't a luxury - they're crucial components of any house.
 These inexpensive, easy-to-use devices are the most important bridge between a house fire and your family's safety.
 In addition to putting people in physical danger, fire also costs billions of dollars in property loss each year.
 Be sure to check out our buyer's guide to carbon monoxide detectors, which is another essential device needed in all homes.